Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided and Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation: EXPERIMENT

 \subsection{Baselines}

-To evaluate our approach, we compare against several baselines, as outlined below. \begin{itemize} \item \textbf{Naive LLM:} To evaluate the impact of cross-modal input on reasoning ability, we test the ability of MLLM without image input on our dataset. \item \textbf{Naive MLLM:} This baseline use all available information and instructions directly as input and ask MLLM to generate a skill for execution. \item \textbf{CoT:} We apply Chain of Thought prompting on the Naive MLLM planner by asking the MLLM to describe what it should achieve in the current iteration before selecting a skill. \item \textbf{CoT+SC:} We implement the Self-Consistency mechanism on the CoT baseline. \end{itemize}
+We compare against several baselines to evaluate our approach. \begin{noindentitem} \item \textbf{Naive LLM:} To evaluate the impact of cross-modal input on reasoning ability, we test the ability of MLLM without image input on our benchmark.
+Note that it is expected to perform well only in Semantic Reasoning tasks, where the solutions can be derived purely from text. \item \textbf{Naive MLLM:} This baseline use all available information and instructions directly as input and ask MLLM to generate a skill for execution. \item \textbf{ViLa (CoT):} According to ViLa \cite{ViLa}, we apply CoT on Naive MLLM planner.
+We ask MLLM to describe what it should achieve in current iteration before selecting a skill. \item \textbf{ViLa+SC:} We implement the Self-Consistency mechanism on the ViLa baseline. \end{noindentitem}